Chinese sportswear brand makes inroads in tennis world

 “I said, ‘What’s the company’?
 And he didn’t remember the name,” Kuznetsova said after her third-round win over Jelena Jankovic at the Australian Open on Friday.
 “I said, ‘OK, let them send me some samples to see.’
 I cannot sign with somebody who I have no idea, to see what quality, because I want to look good.”

-When the samples arrived, she was impressed the company had made a special logo for her — her initials with a butterfly.
+When the samples arrived, she was impressed the company had made her a special logo — her initials with a butterfly.

 The two-time Grand Slam titlist was coming off an injury-plagued year and her ranking had dipped outside the top 70.
 And the butterfly was meant to symbolize a rebirth — Qiaodan’s belief that she’d revive her career.